Get Involved

 Person holding up carrots from the campus farm.

-By participating on the farm, you can get invaluable experience in helping to manage and develop a sustainable edible food space, and play a huge role in figuring out the full cycle of food growth from farm to table!
-You can also get involved with the farm by attending our Spring Quarter Farm Lunch and Learn series or hosting your own event in the space.
+The campus farm is always looking for volunteers passionate about farming and local food.
+By participating on the farm, you will build valuable experience in helping to manage and develop a sustainable edible food space!
+You can also get involved with the farm by or hosting your own event in the space.

 To learn more, visit the campus farm webpage.